- On-Air Personality

 Two weeks after the CCAA final, Dave was tabbed to announce the CIF basketball championships at Arco Arena in Sacramento for Time Warner Cable Sports.

-Dave parlayed the Comcast exposure into a fill-in sports anchor position on KPIX 5 San Francisco in 2011 and took on more play-by-play the following year with the nation’s top-ranked high school football team, De la Salle of Concord, CA in the final year of legendary coach Bob Ladaceuer.
+Dave parlayed the Comcast exposure into a fill-in sports anchor position on KPIX 5 San Francisco in 2011 and took on more play-by-play the following year with the nation’s top-ranked high school football team, De la Salle of Concord, CA in the final year of legendary coach Bob Ladaceuer's career.
 The San Jose Sabercats came calling next with Dave announcing arena football after Cal’s Final Four run.
+In their final season in 2015, the Sabercats set a pro football record with 20-1 record capped by an ArenaBowl championship with Dave behind the mic.

-Following his long run at KCBS, in 2017, Dave accepted an opportunity with NBC News Radio, ready to take on the new challenge of sports updates in different markets around the country.
+Following his long run at KCBS, in 2017, Dave accepted an opportunity with NBC News Radio, ready to take on the new challenge of sports updates nationally on iHeart Radio and in different markets around the country.

 On a Personal Note